 You may have often heard about the acronym FPI in stock market news or while reading business newspapers.
 So, what is foreign portfolio investment exactly?
-It is a method of investment which allows the investor to hold significant assets in a foreign country.
-In most cases, an FPI comprises of several types of assets including bonds, stocks and ‘cash equivalents’.
-Cash equivalents may include Government-issued Treasury and Savings Bonds, T-Bills, Marketable Securities and ‘Money Market Funds’.
+It is a method of investment that allows the investor to hold significant assets in a foreign country.
+In most cases, an FPI comprises several types of assets including bonds, stocks, and ‘cash equivalents’.
+Cash equivalents may include Government-issued Treasury and Savings Bonds, T-Bills, Marketable Securities, and ‘Money Market Funds’.

 Together with FDI or Foreign Direct Investment, FPIs present one of the easiest ways to invest in a foreign country.
 Unlike FDI, the investor does not have direct access to, or control over, the assets of the company in which they have invested.
 FPIs are thus categorised as indirect and hands-off investment techniques meant solely for greater returns.

 Besides, Indian stock markets have recovered better than equivalent institutions in other countries.
 There are fewer chances of market volatility as jobs pick up, and the economy opens up.
 These factors, plus a stable Government at the Centre, ensure that market volatility is pretty low and hence foreign portfolio investment in India remains an area to explore for many novice investors.

 Unlike Foreign Direct Investments, portfolio investors do not wish to gain control of a company.
 Their primary aim is speculative profit.
 Around the world, the biggest and growing economies receive the largest chunks of investments via the FPI route because of a couple of reasons –